-The board reviews regularly the values of the Company's fixed interest rate securities.
-The board imposes limits on the Company's borrowing to ensure gearing levels are appropriate to market conditions, and these are monitored and reviewed on a regular basis.
+The Board regularly reviews the values of the Company's fixed interest rate securities.
+The Board imposes limits on the Company's borrowing to ensure gearing levels are appropriate to market conditions, and these are monitored and reviewed on a regular basis.
 The Company's borrowings are conducted through a fixed rate facility, which allows the investment manager to finance opportunities at competitive rates.